tpbarron/rlflow/README.rst

 A framework for learning about and experimenting with reinforcement learning algorithms.
+It is built on top of TensorFlow and `TFLearn <http://tflearn.org/>`_  and is interfaces with the OpenAI gym (universe should work, too).
 It aims to be as modular as possible so that new algorithms and ideas can easily be tested.
 I started it to gain a better understanding of core RL algorithms and maybe it can be useful for others as well.

 Features
 --------

-**RL Flow**

-* Algorithms (future algorithms italicized)
+Algorithms (future algorithms italicized):

   - MDP algorithms

       + Value iteration
       + Policy iteration

   - Temporal Difference Learning

       + SARSA
       + Deep Q-Learning
       + *Policy gradient Q-learning*

   - Gradient algorithms

       + Vanilla policy gradient
       + *Deterministic policy gradient*
       + *Natural policy gradient*

   - Gradient-Free algorithms

       + *Cross entropy method*

-* Function approximators (defined by TFLearn model)
+Function approximators (defined by TFLearn model):

   - Linear
   - Neural network
   - *RBF*

+Works with any OpenAI gym environment.

 Future Enhancements